maathilde-k/dedekind/README.md

-# An attempt to formalize Dedekind cuts in Lean 4
+# Dedekind cuts: The *real* way to define the Reals

-This repository contains an ebauche of formalization for Dedekind cuts.
+In 1872, Dedekind and Cantor both proposed the first constructions of the Real numbers.
+Cantor used Cauchy sequences, while Dedekind proposed something called Dedekind cuts.
+While in my opinion, Dedekind cuts make for a more elegant, natural and intuitive construction of the real numbers, Cauchy sequences are a more pedagogical choice and are what is taught in most introductory analysis classes.
+(Cantor stole everything from Dedekind)

+This repository contains a formalization for Dedekind cuts, with the goal of proving that they form a commutative ring.
 We define addition, negation, and multiplication and prove important properties about these operations.
+Distributivity and associativity of multiplication are left as an exercise to the reader.

 ## Project Structure

 - **`README.md`**: Documentation for the project.
 - **`Dedekind/`**: Contains the Lean source files.
   - `CutDefs.lean`: Definition of Dedekind cuts and basic properties.
-  - `CutLemmas.lean`: Foundational lemmas for Dedekind cuts.
+  - `CutLemmas.lean`: Basic lemmas for Dedekind cuts.
-  - `GroupOperationDefs.lean`: Definitions of addition, negation, and their identities.
+  - `GroupOperationDefs.lean`: Definitions of addition, negation, and the additive identity.
   - `AddCommGroup.lean`: Proofs of group properties under addition.
   - `SignDefs.lean` and `SignLemmas.lean`: Definitions and lemmas for positivity and negativity of cuts.
-  - `RingOperationDefs.lean`: Definitions for multiplication and related properties.
+  - `RingOperationDefs.lean`: Definitions for multiplication multiplicative identity.
-  - `CommRing.lean`: Proofs that Dedekind cuts form a commutative ring.
+  - `CommRing.lean`: Some proofs that Dedekind cuts form a commutative ring.
   - `LoVelib.lean`: Utility functions and additional definitions.

 ## Dedekind Cuts